 How about Larry Page and Sergey Brin, the founders of Google?
 You might have heard that they went to Stanford.
 And President Barack Obama went to Columbia as an undergrad and Harvard for law school.

 Every single school has alumni who make their schools proud.
-(Can you think of any from, say, the University of Chicago or Princeton?)
+(For example, who can you think of from the University of Chicago or Princeton?)
 By accomplishing great things in their lives, these alumni carry forward the flags of their alma maters, and their schools then get associated with their accomplishments.

 Think of schools like parents and students as their children.
 The parents provide a nurturing environment for their children who will eventually go on to do great things.
 The parents are proud whenever the children accomplish anything noteworthy.
 (And if the children make it big, they might give some money back to their parents.)